 Additionally, the skills demonstration conducted by the school DRRM Coordinators, both in groups and pairs on the ten identified DRRM skills, showed an average performance.
 Qualitative data highlighted several challenges faced by the school DRRM coordinators during emergencies.
-These challenges included: (1) Role Uncertainty; (2) Poor Coordination and Communication; (3) Reliance on External Support; (4) Emotional and Psychological Impact; (5) Real-Life Experience vs. Training Gaps; (6) Importance of Practical and Immediate First Aid Knowledge; and (7) Use of Online Resources for Emergency Situations.
+These challenges included: (1) Lack of Initial Training and Resources; (2) Unexpected role assignments; and (3)Uncertainty and concern about the responsibility.
+While, skills demonstrations showed average performance, there were challenges identified in (1) Role uncertainty; (2) Poor coordination with stakeholders like the LGU (3) Over-reliance on external support and online resources; (4) Emotional impact; (6) Training gaps in practical first aid knowledge; and (7) Some outdated DRRM resources.
 These findings provide valuable insights into the strengths and challenges faced by school DRRM coordinators, emphasizing the need for more targeted training and updated resources to improve preparedness for emergency situations.
 Based on the study, school DRRM Coordinators demonstrated varying levels of knowledge and skills, with modules like Inclusive and Child-Centered DRRM receiving high ratings, while others, such as School-Based DRRM and Contingency Planning, fell short of expectations.
 The findings highlight the need for targeted training, updated resources, and practical support to address key challenges like role uncertainty, outdated materials, and gaps in real-life preparedness.